+Everything about the experience of outdoor photography engaged him.
 It was, to him, "the ultimate experience".
 Dennis had a natural ability to see images where others saw the ordinary and he wanted to use his talents in a place of exceptional beauty.

 In 1994 Dennis took his first trip to Alaska.
 It took nine hours to fly from New Jersey to get to the awe-inspiring destination, and when he got off the plane, he felt like he'd arrived in another world entirely.
-He immediately fell in love with Alaska.
+Dennis immediately fell in love with Alaska.
 The grand landscapes, endless mountain ranges, and unlimited wildlife of the spectacular region were a feast for the eyes.
 To him, Alaska was the most beautiful place on Earth.

 Dennis returned home three weeks later with hundreds of photographs, many of which were, simply, outstanding.
-Excited about his images, he showed them to friends, family and acquaintances, never going anywhere without a portfolio he created.
-Dennis would carry his collection into frame shops, bakeries, art stores, the local dry cleaner's, his barber shop, restaurants... any place Dennis went, his book of photographs went too, and he would open it up with great enthusiasm and ask people for their opinions of his work.
+Excited about his images, he showed them to friends, family, and acquaintances, never going anywhere without a portfolio he created.
+Dennis would carry his collection into frame shops, bakeries, art stores, the local dry cleaner's, his barber shop, restaurants... any place Dennis went, his book of photographs went too, and he would open it up with great enthusiasm and ask people for their opinion of his work.